For the first time since March 14, I ate a meal in a restaurant. Well, not in a restaurant; on a restaurant patio.

 COVID Challenges for Employers

-There remains uncertainty across organizations of how to mitigate the risks for returning employees to work post-COVID.
+There remains uncertainty across organizations of how to mitigate the risks for returning employees to work post-COVID, particularly issues around social distancing, given limited space in some work environments or the need for employers to interact with each other to perform work.

 Nearly half of the attendees to our conference admitted that the greatest challenge they faced was ensuring physical distancing and conducting health screenings and monitoring.